 More importantly, we are refining and reorganizing the data to make the data easier for analysts to interpret and use, including adding definitions and descriptions to previously cryptic vendor codes and indicators.
 While the resulting data is still very complex (and still mammoth!), a new data dictionary will be available to help users make sense of everything.

-Given the volume of data, online retention will likely be relatively short (still to be determined), but we will be including this data in our suite of data warehouse offerings, brought to you by the Asterisk Intelligence Team.
+Credit unions have access to a rolling 30 days of card activity ISO data and this data will be included in our suite of data warehouse offerings, brought to you by the Asterisk Intelligence Team.
 Learn more about data warehouse options in the AI store.

 New Merchant Category Code (MCC) Groups Analysis Dashboard